 Design

-Enabling flexibility and control, the chosen architecture is client-server based, where the server could (in the future) serve a number of players, sharing the same round with different cards but identical pulled balls sequence.
+Enabling flexibility and control, the chosen architecture is client-server based, where the server can serve a number of players, sharing the same round with different cards but identical pulled balls sequence.

 Client-Server architecture

 The main two entities (or actors) are the server side (host), which would be called the “Remote Game Manager”, and the player side (player), which would be called the “Local Game Manager”.